Heidi Costello: Storylines

 When Riley becomes engaged to pregnant Mercedes McQueen (Jennifer Metcalfe) Heidi makes frenemies with Myra McQueen (Nicole Barber-Lane) as they often clashed on how to plan the wedding.
 During the wedding, it is revealed that Mercedes and Carl had a four-month affair, leaving Heidi devastated that he'd cheat on her again.
 She is comforted by Jason and Seth, and walks out keeping her head held high to retain some dignity.
 Heidi is unaware that after the wedding, Silas kidnapped Mercedes and is currently holding her hostage in the basement under the Dog in the Pond.
 Heidi tells Carl to move out of The Dog and Jason is devastated when Heidi tells him that her and Carl were getting a divorce and storms out.

 For Halloween, Texas Longford (Bianca Hendrickse-Spendlove) invites Heidi and Riley to "Fright Night" in Chez Chez.
 Heidi excitedly gets ready for the party and is disappointed when Riley decides not to go, although she reminds Riley and Seth how much she loves them both.
 Later on, Heidi goes to the party dressed as 'Catwoman', unaware that Lynsey Nolan (Karen Hassan) and Texas are wearing the same costume.
 However that same night, Silas, who has been murdering various girls in the village, has vowed to strike again.
 As Heidi walks to Chez Chez, Silas grabs her, mistaking her for Lynsey, and hits her over the head with a brick before strangling her to death.
 As he throws her body to the ground, Silas sees blonde hair under the wig and is visibly distressed when he realises he has murdered his daughter.

 Silas is soon arrested for the murders he committed, and the village holds a memorial for all of Silas's victims, including Rae, Rebecca Massey (Daisy Turner) and India Longford (Beth Kingston).

 Reception

 Heidi's murder gained a nomination in the category of "Best Exit" at the 2012 British Soap Awards.
-Holy Soap describe Heidi's most memorable moment as "beating manipulative Cindy in a fashion challenge."
+Holy Soap describe Heidi's most memorable moment as "beating manipulative Cindy a fashion challenge."
 In July 2010, Heidi came fourth in a poll run by the official Hollyoaks website to find viewers favourite member of the Costello family.
 She received 12.13% of the vote.
 Heidi's death was voted the biggest OMG moment of the year for a special "Hollyoaks: Best Bits of 2011".